slackapi/python-slack-sdk/docs/content/legacy/basic_usage.md

 ## Listing public channels

-At some point, you\'ll want to find out what channels are available to your app.
+At some point, you'll want to find out what channels are available to your app.
 This is how you get that list.

 ``` python